Time Well Spent

 “Wealth is the ability to fully experience life.” -- Henry David Thoreau

-A few years ago I read an incredible blog post written by Tim Urban called “The Tail End”.
-I highly recommend you take 5 minutes and read it yourself (If you don't mind a few foul words, just google "The Tail End), but for the sake of this post, I'll try to describe it...
+A few years ago I read an incredible blog post written by Tim Urban called 'The Tail End'.
+I highly recommend you take 5 minutes and read it yourself, but for the sake of this post, I'll try to describe it...

 Nonetheless, it’s one of those things that you can’t “unsee”.
 It’s one thing to say 90 years is a long time, but once you see a 90-year life in weeks you realize it’s not that far off at all.
 4,680 weeks can easily fit on a 8.5” x 11” sheet of paper.

 For me, it created a real sense of urgency.
 Life is short.
 (For the record, I plan to live to 120, but that’s not the point).
-It also inspired the mission and vision for Walden Financial, and was the basis for the intentional living component of our planning process.
+It also inspired the mission and vision for Walden Financial, and was the basis for the Financial Purpose component of our planning process.